 Givat Haviva Center for Shared Society works to empower the Arab minority as a key to creating a more peaceful and tolerant society and brings Arab and Jewish youth together for co-existence programs.

-The Foundation and the Federation support Shonim B’yachad, an educational and artistic program in which children create creative pieces of artwork centered on the topic of accepting the other, equality, and tolerance.
+The Foundation and the Federation support Shonim B’yachad, an educational and artistic program in which Israeli children create creative pieces of artwork centered on the topic of accepting the other, equality, and tolerance.

 Neve Shalom Wahat al-Salam's Primary School is a pioneering educational system that provides bilingual and multicultural schooling to children from WAS-NS and the surrounding area.